Being Cabin Crew | The Ugly Truth Part 4

 In my mind I believed I deleted it a couple of hours later.
 It was actually the following day, or at least it was the following day when I believe I deleted it.

 I emailed him a few days later to say I was very confused about the timings.
-It really had nothing to do with the post itself.
+It really had nothing to do with the complaint itself.
 To me it was all minor detail that wasn’t that important.
-The complaint was about words I used not about the time of the post or whether I deleted it or whether it was deleted by I.T.

 The following comes from the outcome of the disciplinary investigation carried out by Brenda.

 The meeting went on for about three hours during which time I was thoroughly interrogated about why I made the comment, my use of the word “bloody” and much, much more.
-The same union rep’ who had accompanied me to all previous meetings dialled into the call.
+The same Union rep’ who had accompanied me to all previous meetings dialled into the call.

 text from written correspondence